OUR VISITOR CENTRE

 We produce our cheese by hand, in open vats, using traditional methods.
 Watch our talented cheesemakers transform a vat-full of local milk into traditional, cloth-bound cylinders of cheese every day.

 'Brilliant Shop.
 Worth a visit!
 The cheese making tour was really great.
-I enjoyed the video on how cheddar is made.
-We did cheese tasting which was really great and were able to select our cheese ' K. Scheepers
+K. Scheepers

 Our staff are on hand to answer any questions you may have and to help you make the most of your experience and visit.
-Please have a look at some of our reviews to read what others have enjoyed about their time with us.
+Please have a look at some of our reviews to read what others have enjoyed.
 Please continue reading below for additional information concerning group bookings.

 We look forward to welcoming you!